tektoncd/chains/docs/config.md

   value: img1@sha256:digest1, img2@sha256:digest2
 ```

-Chains will parse through the list and sign each image.
+When processing a `TaskRun`, Chains will parse through the list, then sign and attest each image.
+When processing a `PipelineRun`, Chains will only attest each image.
+Thus, if both `TaskRun` and
+`PipelineRun` produce type hint results, each image will have one signature and two attestations.

 For in-toto attestations, see [intoto.md](intoto.md) for description
 of in-toto specific type hinting.